bowmanjeffs/paprica/README.md

-###Notice - In preparation for the imminent release of v0.20 I've removed the old paprica files from the main directory.
-They can be found in the old_versions directory.
-The new version should be released by October 18.
+###Notice - We are now v0.20!
+This is a major overhaul of the paprica code and database.
+Check out the v0.20 manual for details and quick start instructions. v0.11 can be found in the old_versions directory.

 #PAPRICA
 ###PAthway PRediction by phylogenetIC plAcement

 A pipeline to conduct a metabolic inference from 16S rRNA gene sequence libraries.
-Check out PAPRICA_manual.pdf and paprica_light.sh to get started.
+Check out paprica_manual.pdf and paprica_run.sh to get started.
+Once you've downloaded the genome_finder directory the commands:

+chmod a+x paprica_run.sh
+paprica_run.sh test

+Should get you going and execute a run on the file test.fasta.

 ###Citation